maximilien/knfun/README.md

 ### Deploy New Async Revision

+Next step is to deploy a better, faster, async version of the `summary-fn` service.
 The branch [`summary-fn-async`](https://github.com/maximilien/knfun/tree/summary-fn-async) has one such implemenation.
-The main change in that branch is that the `summary-fn` service root `\` now points to the async handler so that when users hit the `summary-fn` endpoint they will be using the async implementation of the UI that uses [jQuery](https://jquery.com/) to call the `watson-fn` function vs doing so in a sync fashion in the stable revision.
+The primary change in that branch is in the `summary-fn` service root `/` now points to the new async handler so that when users hit the `summary-fn` endpoint they will be using the async implementation of the UI that make use [jQuery](https://jquery.com/) to call the `watson-fn` function versus doing so in a synchronous fashion, as in the stable (or sync) revision.
 A brief summary of the changes are in the following files.

 ```golang
 cat ./funcs/summary/cmds.go